onaio/Reveal-Thailand/.github/ISSUE_TEMPLATE/capacity-building-issue.md

 ---
-name: Training Issue
+name: Capacity Building Issue
 about: Use this to submit issues or bugs that are meant to be a learning opportunity for Biophics
-title: "[Training Issue]"
+title: "[Capacity Building Issue]"
 labels: Biophics Action, Capacity Building
 assignees: pongthepm